null Skip to main content

 Choosing the Best Belt for Belt Squats

-Selecting the best belt for belt squats depends on your workout preferences.
+Selecting the best belt for Belt loads depends on your workout preferences.
 Here are a few options:

 1. Dip Belt Squat: Ideal for adding extra weight to your squat belt.

-2. Lever Belt Squat: Provides more control and stability with a machine-based setup, which is excellent for focusing on form.
+2. Lever Belt press: Provides more control and stability with a machine-based setup, which is excellent for focusing on form.

 3. Squat Belt with Chain: This setup allows for adjustable weight, making it perfect for progressive overload.